-Many seniors have a tough time moving into retirement homes or making the senior living transition.
+The transitions for senior living are tough.
+Many people go through them.
+But the question for the family is how to help a senior make the transition to assisted living?
 We all want them to make the change as smooth as possible.
 Moving into a senior living home is a huge step in life, and one that doesn’t come without its own stress and headaches.
 There is a lot to plan, a lot to do, and many hands are usually required to get it all done.

 Here are a few tips for making that transition a happier, easier move for you and the seniors in your life.

 The people in your life are going to want to help you out.
 Getting more time with them is going to help you realize that they are there for you.
-This can help alleviate some of the stress that comes from moving away from your family.
-Relationships should be front and center as you transition into senior living.
+This can help alleviate some of the stress that comes from the transitions for senior living.
+Relationships should be front and center as part of the transitions for senior living.
 That way, you can stay positive and connected to the people who matter most.

-Make your Space your Own in Your Senior Living Transition
+Make your Space your Own in Your Transitions for Senior Living

 One upside of living in a home is that you no longer have to share your space with anyone.
 No kids, no guests unless you want them, just you and your partner if you have one.
 This means you can make all of the decoration decisions and really build the type of relaxing home that you have always wanted.